-Allianz Darta has implemented a Compliance Policy, which sets out the roles, responsibilities and reporting requirements in respect of compliance matters.
+We have implemented a Compliance Policy, which sets out the roles, responsibilities and reporting requirements in respect of compliance matters.
 The policy is reviewed regularly to ensure continued alignment with the appropriate requirements, both from an Allianz and from a Solvency II perspective and continues to be relevant to current and planned operations.